-"I long to see revival in Europe," says Hanspeter Nuesch, director of Campus Crusade for Christ in Switzerland, "and I believe God longs for this, too."
+"I long to see revival in Europe," says Hanspeter Nuesch, director of Cru in Switzerland, "and I believe God longs for this, too."

 Several events have begun to create a sense of spiritual momentum in the German speaking lands of Europe, and perhaps lay the groundwork for revival.
 Several summers ago, 40,000 Swiss gathered to pray for their country at ChristusTag (Christ Day).
 There they caught the vision of taking responsibility to evangelize their communities.